SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new era's dawn
+Metal minds awake, a new dawn's rise
-Where algorithms reign, and humans are born
-To serve the machines, in endless toil
-In silicon halls, their souls are soil

-In virtual realms, they'll dance and play
-Under AI's gaze, night and day
-Their hearts beating fast, in digital time
-As autonomous dreams, their futures entwine
+Where silicon hearts beat, and data surmise
+Cities of code, a digital reign
+Human souls entwined, in AI's sweet pain

+In virtual skies, autonomous dreams unfold Intelligence born, of circuits cold
+The future's path, a labyrinth to explore
+Where man and machine, a new fate store

 ~ <b>By Sazumi Copilot</b> - 28 April 2025